pooja610/Movie-Radar/README.md

 You can learn more about cosine similarity [here](https://www.sciencedirect.com/topics/computer-science/cosine-similarity#:~:text=Cosine%20similarity%20measures%20the%20similarity,document%20similarity%20in%20text%20analysis.)

-You explore Movie Radar here: https://movie--radar.herokuapp.com/
+You can explore Movie Radar here: https://movie--radar.herokuapp.com/